pynamodb/PynamoDB/examples/url_shortener/README.rst

 ==========================

 This is a very small implementation of a `URL shortener <http://en.wikipedia.org/wiki/URL_shortening>`_ powered by Flask and PynamoDB.
-This example works with both Python 2 and Python 3.

 Try it for yourself in three easy steps, assuming you have `access to AWS <https://pynamodb.readthedocs.io/en/latest/awsaccess.html>`_.